silvest/HEPfit/Doxygen/Models.md

   - %Model parameters: [@ref GeorgiMachacekParameters "Summary table"]
   - %Model flags: [@ref GeorgiMachacekFlags "Summary table"]
-  - %Model description: The Georgi-Machacek model extends the Standard Model by two scalar triplets.
+  - %Model description: The Georgi-Machacek model extends the Standard %Model by two scalar triplets.
    Among the implemented theoretical constraints are positivity of the scalar potential and the unitarity conditions.
    As experimental constraints, Higgs signal strengths and direct searches for